Berlusconi revamps media tactics to woo Italian voters

 In previous campaigns, the 76-year-old media billionaire, who owns Italy’s biggest private broadcaster, could rely on respectful questions and no interruptions but after the scandal and financial crisis that drove him from office in 2011, this time, journalists have smelled blood.

-To the discomfort of his opponents, he appears to be reveling in the challenge and is slowly cutting back the opinion poll lead held by the center-left Democratic Party (PD)after a blitz of just about every television talk show in Italy.
+To the discomfort of his opponents, he appears to be revelling in the challenge and is slowly cutting back the opinion poll lead held by the centre-left Democratic Party (PD)after a blitz of just about every television talk show in Italy.

 “Berlusconi has found the courage to confront the kind of challenges that he didn’t usually face in previous election campaigns when he had the advantage,” political communication expert Marco Marturano said.